weisisheng/bertsearch/README.md

 $ docker-compose up
 ```

-**CAUTION**: If possible, assign high memory(more than `8GB`) to Docker's memory configuration because BERT container needs high memory.
+**CAUTION**: If possible, assign high memory (more than `8GB`) to Docker's memory configuration because a BERT container needs high memory.

 ### 4. Create index